cnguy/kayn/README.md

     * Retries on 429 and >= 500.
         * Promise-based requests retry up to three times.
 * Built-in parameter checks so you can hopefully refer to documentation less! :)
-* Built-in, flexible caching (in-memory and redis).
+* Built-in, flexible caching (in-memory and Redis).
     * Customized expiration timers.
 You can set a timer for each endpoint type.
 Refer to [Caching](#caching) for more info.
 * Designed to be simple but convenient.
 For example, you can call an exclusively by-id endpoint (such as grabbing the runes of a player) with just the name.